AbsoluteVirtue/reading-list/utm_docs.md

 Advanced studies are finalized by elaborating a scientific research project by the doctoral student under the guidance of the thesis advisor.

 #### Scientific research programme
-The scientific research programme assumes implementation of a scientific project as agreed on by the doctoral student, the scientific advisor, and the advisory commitee.
+The scientific research programme assumes implementation of a science project as agreed on by the doctoral student, the science advisor, and the advisory commitee.

-The responsibility for the project lies with the scientific advisor.
+The responsibility for the project lies with the science advisor.

-The student's research activity is evaluated based on three short research reports ("referats"), three project reports, 1 finished research project (within the first year of studies), additional activities (with obtainable ECTS), scientific publications or OPI[?] (with obtainable ECTS), and a doctoral thesis (40 ECTS).
+The student's research activity is evaluated based on three short research reports ("referats"), three project reports, 1 finished research project (within the first year of studies), additional activities (with obtainable ECTS), science publications or OPI[?] (with obtainable ECTS), and a doctoral thesis (40 ECTS).

 | 1st year | 2nd year | 3rd year | 4th year | Total |
 | - | - | - | - | - |